zotonic/zotonic/doc/user-guide/domain-model.rst

 -----

 Resources are the main building block of Zotonic's :ref:`data model
-<guide-datamodel>`.
+<guide-domain-model>`.
 For simplicity of communication, a resource is
 often referred to as a page.
 Every resource usually has its own page on the web site, which is the *HTML representation* of the resource.